 In total, Kligman wrote approximately eleven novels, five children's stories and several short stories of approximately 150 pages each.

 That cardboard box, overflowing with manuscripts, remained in Kligman’s bedroom office for 10 or so years, creating an obstacle which he constantly maneuvered around.
 There was little thought given to publishing any of these novels until the on-set of the 2020 pandemic.

 The rest, as they say, is history.
-Four novels have been published globally across Amazon.com and now carried at top retailers such as Walmart.com and Barnes & Noble.
+Five novels have been published globally across Amazon.com and now carried at top retailers such as Walmart.com and Barnes & Noble.
 Throughout '21 and '22 we will continue to publish the back catalogue of written novels and children's stories written over the course of those ten years in the "downstairs dungeon!"